 Above the Influence: iSaved Your Life features something similar to this trope, but not with Drugs/Alcohol.
 Freddie realizes that Carly is probably only in love with him because he saved her life, so he tells Carly they should wait a while, and see if she still has feelings for him later.

 And then she shows up later, having actually found some "cloudblock" . . .

 Accidental Pervert: In iLost My Mind Spencer runs out into the hall, pantsless, calling after Carly to bring back some more olive oil.
 There he is met with an old lady, a child, and a nun.
 The old lady pepper sprays him.

-iBloop alludes to Miranda's previous role when Drake Bell randomly appeared on set, and addressed her as Megan, before asking where Josh & their parents were, and who Mrs. Benson was.
+iBloop alludes to Miranda Cosgrove's previous role as Megan in Drake & Josh by having Drake Bell randomly appear on set and address her as Megan, before asking where Josh & their parents were, and who Mrs. Benson was.

 And in iPilot, Carly watches an episode of Grey's Anatomy in which Nathan was a guest star; while that happens, Sam pulls Freddie from his legs into Carly's room.

 The character of Sam Puckett is based off Jennette McCurdy's guest role in Zoey101 where she also played Trisha Kirby, a very mean girl.
 While Trisha doesn't appear as violent as Sam, she is definitely as deliquent, lazy and precocious as Sam, and how pushy she comes off as and she also failed a grade.
 It could be said that she is a form of an Ascended Extra, except its a different show and character.

 Jerry Trainor, who plays Carly's older brother Spencer had various goldfish as pets, which seems to allude to this short film